RohanCombayDev/Job-Searching-using-web-scraping/README.md

 This program uses timesjobs.com website for searching jobs.

-Jobs found based on user's skills are stored in a text document in the posts folder
+Jobs found based on user's skills are stored in a text document in the posts folder.

+Currently code is limited to searching jobs based on one single skill.